t16ing/env2/README.md

 #### `zsh` sensible

-- nerdfont-complete
+- Support nerdfont-complete for powerlevel.
-- `vcs` nerd icon
-- dir writable icon
+- Support nerd icons (ex: `vcs` and dir writable) for powerlevel.
-- there is always an OK icon there if execution is OK.
+- There is always an OK icon there if execution is OK.
-- it makes more informative to show all kinds of error status and exit code.
+- More informative to show all kinds of error status and exit code.
-- execution for 1 second is long enough to wait; show execution time in ms unit.
+- Show execution time if longer than 1 second.
+Show in ms unit.
-- customized background job icon and show the background jobs number.
+- Customized background job icon and show the background jobs number.
-- vi-mode default is INSERT mode, so hide the INSERT string.
+- Default INSERT vi-mode; therefore hide the INSERT string.
-- move network bandwidth information to tmux status line.
+- Move network bandwidth information to tmux status line.
-- extra ip interface name (e.\* or w.\*).
+- Sense ip with more interface name (e.\* or w.\*).
-- show the battery remaining time.
+- Show the battery remaining time.
-- show start time of past command.
+- Show start time of past command.
-- full date-time format.
+- Full date-time format.
-- enlarge history size and keep history date/time.
+- Enlarge history size and keep history date/time.
 - `safe-paste` plugin to avoid accident running after paste command.

 #### `zsh` integration